Login and compare prices online instantly now.

 2. Deal with multiple copier dealers

-Make sure you explore all the necessary available options in the market.
+When you buy a copier make sure you explore all the necessary available options in the market.
 Contact the dealers for Ricoh photocopiers, Kyocera, Toshiba, Samsung, Sharp etc. and find out which one will best suit your requirements.

 3. Ask companies to produce reviews

 Ask companies to produce customer reviews according to your requirements.
 Speak to various references apart from the company you want to go with, don’t just read the statements the sales guys carry around, call the customers and ask probing questions.

 It is important to go through the projections well ensuring it consists of all the expenses like installation costs, services charges, increases etc. You can also ask for the 5-year projection and take quotes from them.
 This will help you shortlist the suppliers according to your needs, quality, and budget.
 It will also help really see who is offering the best overall deal and will highlight any terms you have missed.

 5. Understand your photocopying terms and contract well

 Photocopiers terms: When you’ve made a decision about the company you are going with, read your contract well and investigate all the hidden costs.
 You may want to use a solicitor or accountant.
 Understand what all terms you’ll be required to fulfil and ask correct questions before closing the deal.
 This includes reading your current contract before you sign another as you will have lease and service settlements which could be being rolled into the next lease and by waiting you could get a much better deal.